NSO-developer/nso-gitbook/operation-and-usage/operations/nso-device-manager.md

     }
 ```

 The tree for device templates is generated from all device YANG models.
-All constraints are removed and the data type of all leafs is changed to `string`
+All constraints are removed and the data type of all leafs is changed to `string`.

 A device template is created by setting the desired data in the configuration.
 The created device template is stored in NSO CDB.